 Most venues offer free wi-fi, but if racetracks want to draw a crowd, they should always offer free wi-fi.
-Wi-fi is essential to keeping the crowd entertained during the slow times and Millennials like to have access to NJ online casinos and other online gaming opportunities.
+Wi-fi is essential to keeping the crowd entertained during the slow times.

 It may also be advantageous for thoroughbred tracks to get on social media if they haven’t already; let visitors check-in and tag in photos.

 Millennials may be more drawn to the track if they have the opportunity to meet the jockeys, see the stables, and get up close and personal with some of the horses; a perfect picture taking an opportunity.
 If a track already offers this opportunity, make sure it’s inexpensive for everyone to enjoy.

 Do a Fundraising Event

 Millennials are a socially conscious group of folks.
 If you want to see a younger generation hit the track, hold a fundraising event or give a portion of proceeds to a local charity.

 Horse tracks can have a vibrant and prosperous future as long as they continue to think of creative ways to draw in a younger generation.
 The biggest challenge is to get Millennials to keep coming back and making it a tradition that they will pass down to the next generation.